Matveibos/rails_answers_and_guides/serializer_tutorial.md

           end
         end

-2. How you can set refereneces for yourself?
+2. How you can set refereneces for yourself? ( nested set )

             class FamilyTreeSerializer < ActiveModel::Serializer